 The Massachusetts Bays National Estuary Program (MassBays) region covers more than 1000 miles of coastline, from the tip of Cape Cod Bay to the New Hampshire border, and serves 50 coastal communities.
 With such a large area to cover (MassBays is one of the largest National Estuary Programs in the country), MassBays devised an innovative staffing structure to ensure that each region would receive the attention it deserves.
-MassBays has teamed up with three nonprofit organizations and one Regional Planning Agency based in coastal Massachusetts to host MassBays staff.
+MassBays has teamed up with three nonprofit organizations, one Regional Planning Agency, and one University based in coastal Massachusetts to host MassBays staff.
 As a result, MassBays staff is working with communities to implement the CCMP in five coastal subregions: Upper North Shore, Lower North Shore, Metro Boston, South Shore, and Cape Cod.

 These regional staff members lead Local Governance Committees (LGCs), which are comprised of appointed members from each coastal community within a subregion, including municipal officials, members of non-profit organizations, state and local governments, and the public.
 LGCs are responsible for identifying priority needs within the community and devising projects that implement CCMP goals.
 Through this close relationship with municipalities, MassBays is able to successfully complete projects to improve the estuarine health of Massachusetts and Cape Cod Bays.